-We do not believe we were a PFIC for our taxable year ended September 30, 2018.
-Based on our current estimates of expected gross assets and income, we do not believe we will be a PFIC for our taxable year ending September 30, 2019.
+We do not believe we were a PFIC for our taxable year ended September 30, 2018 or our transition period ended December 31, 2018.
+Based on our current estimates of expected gross assets and income, we do not believe we will be a PFIC for our taxable year ending December 31, 2019.
 However, no assurances regarding our PFIC status can be provided for any past, current or future taxable years.
 The determination of whether we are a PFIC is a fact-intensive determination made on an annual basis and the applicable law is subject to varying interpretation.
 In particular, the characterization of our assets as active or passive may depend in part on our current and intended future business plans, which are subject to change.
 In addition, for our current and future taxable years, the total value of our assets for PFIC testing purposes may be determined in part by reference to the market price of our ordinary shares or ADSs from time to time, which may fluctuate considerably.
 Under the income test, our status as a PFIC depends on the composition of our income which will depend on the transactions we enter into in the future and our corporate structure.
 The composition of our income and assets is also affected by how, and how quickly, we spend the cash we raise in any offering.
-Our U.S. counsel expresses no opinion with respect to our PFIC status in the future.
+Our U.S. counsel expresses no opinion with respect to our PFIC status for our taxable year ended September 30, 2018 or our transition period ended December 31, 2018, and also expresses no opinion with regard to our expectations regarding our PFIC status in the future.